If You Liked This Post Please Subscribe For Weekly Updates 🙂

 There are so many lessons that you will learn throughout life that will help you grow as a person and the older you get the more lesson you learn.
 Some lessons you learn the hard way but it’s those failures where you learn the most lessons.
 If everything was perfect all the time and you were successful at every single thing the first time you tried you wouldn’t have a reason to celebrate anything.
 I have learned more lessons in my twenties than I will ever be able to write in a single blog post and the most important lesson I want you to take away from this post is to never stop learning and not to see mistakes as something bad but a learning experience.
 We all will make mistakes throughout our life that we wish we could take back and the most important thing isn’t the mistake itself but the actions you to prevent it from happening again.
 If you liked this post make sure you check out part one to get the rest of my life lessons.
 What lessons have you learned throughout your life?

-I read all comments because I love hearing your thoughts but you must be kind and keep all comments relevant to the post you are commenting on.
-You don’t have to agree with everyone but you must be civil when you do disagree because hateful comments towards me or any other commenters will not be tolerated.
-If you see that someone is struggling it’s okay to offer support but please do not attempt to diagnose anyone in the comment section of my blog because it can be dangerous and I can be held liable if it’s bad advice.
-The comment section of my blog is not for promoting yourself and any links that are dropped without me specifically saying it’s okay to do so will be deleted.
+I read all comment because I love hearing your thoughts but please be kind and keep all comments relevant to the post you are commenting on.
+You don’t have to agree with everyone but you should be respectful of everyone’s different points of view because rude comments toward me or any other commenters will not be tolerated.
+If you see that someone is struggling it’s okay to offer support but please do not give out any kind of medical advice in the comment section of my blog even if you are a doctor because I am not qualified to diagnose people and can be held liable if it’s bad advice.
+The comment section of my blog is not for promoting yourself and any links that are dropped without my permission will be deleted without warning.
 If you violate my policy your comment will be edited or completely removed from my site.

 Thirty Life Lessons That You Should Learn Before You Turn Thirty (Part One) - My Rockin Disabled Life